Andriy Blokhin / Alamy Stock Photo

 Tucked in the ink-blue mountains of Northern New Mexico, Santa Fe is an inimitably striking city.
 Spanish for Holy Faith, the city is small — just 70,000 — with adobe buildings, phantasmagoric skies, and strings of titian-colored Chile ristras that hang from wooden doors.

 It’s also an old city — the oldest state capital in the United States — and has been inhabited since 1050 by members of Native American pueblos.
 It was colonized by Spanish settlements in 1610 when it became a fixture of the trade route.

 The descriptor “magical” is often overused.
 But, Santa Fe is magical.

 The high-desert town has four seasons.
 There’s a snow-globe-esque, tradition-infused winter marked by the Christmas Eve Farolito walk and the salient perfume of cedarwood.
-There’s a mild, cherry blossomed spring, and a summer that, save for a few desert rain-filled monsoon days, is hot with feverishly intense light to match.
-Santa Fe's autumn is defined by the scent of roasting chile peppers and the sight of Aspen-tree covered mountains: a phenomena that gives the town a golden incandescence.
+There’s a mild, cherry blossomed spring and summer that, save for a few desert rain-filled monsoon days, is hot with feverishly intense light to match.
+Santa Fe’s autumn is defined by the scent of roasting chile peppers and the sight of Aspen-tree-covered mountains: a phenomena that gives the town a golden incandescence.

 During the winter months — save for The Holidays — Santa Fe is quiet.
 It’s a strange and utopianical escape, and though the town closes early (really, it can be difficult to get a drink after the hour of nine PM) there is much to do, eat, and see.